Friday Offcuts – 15 November 2024

 Comment on story

-The southern U.S. is on track to overtake Canada as the leading North American region for softwood lumber production, marking a shift driven by long-standing trade challenges and environmental factors.
-For the first time since at least 1970, the U.S. is expected to surpass Canada’s capacity for producing softwood lumber, according to Fastmarkets.
-This change reflects the impact of U.S. tariffs and additional pressures on Canadian forestry, including wildfires, regulatory limits on land use, and pest infestations.
+The southern US has overtaken Canada as the leading North American region for softwood lumber production, marking a shift driven by long-standing trade challenges and environmental factors.
+For the first time since at least 1970, the US South surpassed Canada’s production of softwood lumber in 2022.
+This change reflects the impact of US tariffs, but mainly additional pressures on Canadian forestry, including wildfires, regulatory limits on land use, and pest infestations.

-The U.S. recently raised duties on Canadian softwood lumber by nearly 81% in August, intensifying a decades-long trade dispute.
-Currently, these tariffs stand at 14.54%, but analysts warn that rates could climb even higher next year, pending the Commerce Department’s review.
+The US recently raised duties on Canadian softwood lumber by nearly 81% in August, intensifying a decades-long trade dispute.
+Currently, these tariffs stand at 14.4%, but analysts warn that rates could climb even higher next year – and up to 30% - pending the Commerce Department’s next annual review.
+Plus, the new Trump government is proposing tariffs of 10% on all imports – this would also apply to softwood lumber!
 This dynamic underscores a dramatic reshaping of the North American lumber landscape.

 More >>